TextileTopher/embroidery_visualizer/README.md

 - **Custom Blender importer** – Loads PES stitch data through the bundled `ImporterScript` add-on, builds geometry nodes for thread depth, and assigns materials that reflect the original thread palette.
 - **Automated scene preparation** – Recenters imported collections, converts curves to meshes, and scales each design to a configurable 5-inch (0.127 m) bounding box for uniform presentation.
 - **Media export pipeline** – Runs Blender headlessly to render a still image (`.png`) and an animation (`.mp4`) for every PES file.
+- **Fast/legacy still pipeline** – `render_still.py` runs Blender in headless mode to generate a quick Cycles render plus an optional high-quality legacy pass for comparisons.
+- **HTTP render service** – `render_service.py` exposes a FastAPI endpoint that accepts PES uploads and returns the requested still(s) while backing up all artefacts to `processed_files/`.
 - **Batch processing** – Iterates over the `input_PES/` directory, launches the Blender Python runtime for each design, and logs completion status, outputs, and runtimes to `processing_log.csv`.
 - **PES diagnostics (optional)** – Generates binary, hex, and statistical breakdowns of PES files for debugging or reverse engineering.